 If the price spikes without any news or announcements to explain the move, that can also be a warning sign.

 Investors alert to the possibility of bull traps can avoid them by researching and being cautious when making investment decisions.
 Those who fall into a trap can often minimize losses by selling quickly and cutting them.

 How to Avoid Falling into a Crypto Bull Trap

 Additionally, be careful not to get caught up in FOMO (fear of missing out).
-Don’t forget that past performance is not necessarily indicative of future results.
+Finally, remember that past performance does not necessarily indicate future results.